 Several Federal, State and local laws prohibit harassment and discrimination in employment and education on the basis of legally protected characteristics.
 In addition, Title IX of the Federal Civil Rights Act, and the Federal Act, prohibits discrimination, including harassment and violence, on the basis of gender and sex in all programs, benefits and activities of institutions receiving federal funds.

 In employment, in access to educational opportunities, and in all other areas of college life, Calvin University prohibits unlawful harassment and discrimination on the basis of race, ethnicity, color, national origin, age, religion, disability, gender, marital status, veteran status, gender identity, family status, height, weight, sexual orientation and any other characteristics protected by federal, state or local statute or ordinance.1

 In addition, there are other forms of harassment and discrimination, based on characteristics that are not protected by these statutes.
-It is the policy of Calvin College that, although the law may not expressly prohibit such behaviors, such behaviors nevertheless have no place here, they violate this policy, and will be subject to disciplinary action.
+It is the policy of Calvin University that, although the law may not expressly prohibit such behaviors, such behaviors nevertheless have no place here, they violate this policy, and will be subject to disciplinary action.
 Illustrative examples include harassment or discrimination based upon physical appearance or social or economic status.

 II.B.
 Accommodation of Disabilities

 In addition to prohibiting discrimination on the basis of disability, the university is committed to fulfilling its legal obligations to provide reasonable accommodations.

 A disability is a physical or mental impairment that significantly limits or restricts a major life activity such as hearing, seeing, speaking, breathing, performing manual tasks, walking or caring for oneself.

 Students with Disabilities – Calvin University is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs and activities of the university.
 Requests for an accommodation should be directed to the Center for Student Success.